bredtoshred/McKenzie_CSCI2270_FinalProject/README.md

 6) Follow the instructions to create a new account and explore the functionality of our program.

-If you're having trouble with the program there are helpscreens available to answer your questions.
-IF you are having issues with there being no other users make sure you are using the text file of useres we provided.
+If you're having trouble with the program there are help screens available to answer your questions.
+IF you are having issues with there being no other users make sure you are using the text file of users we provided.
 If you continue to have issues email phillip.mckenzie@colorado.edu with your questions.

 Dependencies:
 Mock Facebook will run through the CU Boulder virtual machine.